 All you need to climb a virtual mountain are time at home (which we know you have!), a sturdy set of stairs and a mountainous amount of motivation!

-If you've seen our self-isolation fundraising ideas, you'll know this is a brilliant way to collect donations for your next charity challenge, too!
+If you've seen our indoor fundraising ideas, you'll know this is a brilliant way to collect donations for your next charity challenge, too!

 5. Workout with your kids

-If you have your kids at home, why not try out some of the fantastic family workouts on YouTube?
-They will have every member of your household sweating off the pent-up energy self-isolation can give you.
+If you have kids at home, why not try out some of the fantastic family workouts on YouTube?
+They will have every member of your household sweating off the pent-up energy you might have.

 You can get fit together, keep your children active and entertained and benefit from the positive spirit exercise creates.